Who Knew I Would Be

 The years of loneliness cannot be regained.
 These years where children and others need me less - the years that I had looked forward to spending and enjoying some free time with my spouse: well, he is doing it with someone else: not the spouse who gave him the majority of her adult life, not the spouse who was with him through sickness, through trials, through job losses, through all of the things that make up life - I’m left alone, to manage alone, to remember alone, to grow old alone.

-My experience was that I woke up one morning just days after marrying my narcissist and wondered where was the man I married?
+My experience was that I woke up one morning, just days after marrying my narcissist, and wondered where is the man I married?
 I did not love the narcissist.
 I didn’t choose to marry the narcissist.
 I didn’t choose to bring this self-centered man into the lives of my sons.
 I loved the man he portrayed himself to be.
 I loved the man who spent hours in the yard investing in my children.
 I loved the man who talked with me for long hours on the phone.
 I loved the man who looked at me lovingly and promised to take care of us.
 That man was gone.
+“WHAT HAVE I DONE?”

 As stated, I was widowed before marrying my narcissist.
 I parented, traveled, shopped, slept, went to church, and attended events ALONE.
 One of the things that I struggle over when I think about life with my narcissist is that doing life with someone has been stolen from me.
 He married me with the promise of sharing life, but in reality, I’ve had to continue to do most of life alone while married to him, and of course, since his leaving.